75+ School Fundraising Ideas: Creative Suggestions & Tips

 3. Matching gifts + volunteer grants

-The two most common types of corporate philanthropy programs are matching gifts and volunteer grants.
+Two of the most common types of corporate philanthropy programs are:

-• Matching gifts: An employee makes a donation to a nonprofit, and then their employer matches their gift to the nonprofit.
+• Matching gifts: An employee donates to a nonprofit, and then their employer matches their gift to the nonprofit.

 5. Pledge fundraiser